epeguero/TrilliumC/logs/milestones.md

 * [ ] Give names to vector block delimiters:
   * `until_next`
   * `return`
-* [ ] actually parse vissue block keys, rather than looking for hardcoded "vector init", "vector body", ..
+  * actually parse vissue block keys, rather than looking for hardcoded "vector init", "vector body", ..
     - mark each vissue key with prefix "trillium vissue"

   * as before, glue the vissue block \(in vector.s\) where the corresponding vissue key lies \(in scalar.s\)
     * IMPORTANT QUESTION: how are vissue blocks delineated in general?

+* [ ] Add `begin/end` block delimiters:
+  * represent the obvious, "naive" approach to delimiting vissue blocks

 *
 **Splitter Pass 2**: